Written by Paul D. Race for Family Garden Trains(tm)

 LGB Passenger Starter Set - In 2015, LGB's new owners reintroduced the most popular G scale passenger train ever made.
 This set combines a green, black, and red version of the famous Stainz with two "shorty" passenger cars that will run and look great around the tree or around the pond.
 The locomotive includes sound and a smoke generator as well.

 At first I wasn't sure that they had made enough to meet demand.
 Actually I was right.
 They ran out early this year, but more came in, although the sets are slightly different.
-That's why I have more than one Amazon button below; you may have to click on a couple to get exactly what you want. .
-Again, if you had your heart set on one of these when LGB went out of business the first time, don't wait too long.
+That's why I have more than one Amazon button below; you may have to click on a couple to get exactly what you want.
+And the set shown in the photo is technically sold out again and only available from "scalpers" at a $200+ "upcharge."

 By the way Piko made a whole bunch of "Old West" buildings that would look great in the communities that the Lake George and Boulder serves.
 Jump to our Structures page and start scrolling down.
 If you're going to use them outside, though, I recommend painting them properly according to the instructions here.